mamba-org/micromamba-docker/README.md

 ### Changing the user

-Prior to June 30, 2021, the image defauted to running as root.
+Prior to June 30, 2021, the image defaulted to running as root.
 Now it defaults to running as the non-root user micromamba.
 Micromamba-docker can be run as any user by passing the `docker run ...` command the `--user=UID:GID` parameters.
 Running with `--user=root` is supported.

 ### Minimizing final image size